-massage increases the lubrication between muscle fibers and allows the muscle to move optimally.
-Muscle fibers are designed to work independently of each other.
+Manual, neuromuscular, and massage therapy has been used to treat physical conditions since the beginning of time.
 When muscles dry out, or dehydrate, the fibers stick together and the muscle becomes stiff or ridged.
 As fluid is reintroduced, the muscle softens and regains its flexibility.
 As circulation increases between the muscle fibers, nutrients reach the cells to heal and toxins are carried off more efficiently.
 Most importantly, white blood cells are a part of these nutrients and when being flushed into an area, the tissue has an increased healing effect.

 The less water in the body, the more quickly we age.
 As we dehydrate, we begin to shrink and as our muscles become smaller, our skin begins to wrinkle.
-Drinking lots of water and having regular massage is a great way to get rid of wrinkles.
 Muscle dehydration is found at every area of disease.
 This would lead one to believe that good circulation could possibly keep one healthy.
 Degenerative diseases like cancer and muscular sclerosis are anaerobic and can not live in an oxygenated environment.
 Since blood carries oxygen to the cells and circulation is necessary for optimal health, massage will increase circulation, thus increasing oxygen to the cells.

 A natural approach to medical conditions